 The Scottish National Portrait Gallery tells the story of Scotland through historical portraits.
 Highlights include portraits of Mary, Queen of Scots; Bonnie Prince Charlie, and Robert Burns.
 The entry hall features a 360-degree mural of Scotland’s most notable historic figures.

 The restored Georgian House in New Town serves as an example of how the wealthy lived in the early 1800s in Edinburgh.
 (No indoor plumbing.)

 The Scottish National Gallery of Modern Art featured an exhibit on American Impressionism while I was there, with works by Mary Cassatt, John Singer Sargent, and James McNeill Whistler.

 Edinburgh erected the Scott Monument in 1840 to commemorate its favorite son, Sir Walter Scott.
 On a clear day, climb to the top for a scenic view of the city.
 (The steep spiral climb is not for the acrophobic or claustrophobic.)

-The royal yacht Britannia was decommissioned in 1997 after serving the royal family for 44 years.
+The royal yacht Britannia was decommissioned in 1997 after serving the royal family for forty-four years.
 She’s moored in Leith (a fifteen-minute bus ride from Edinburgh) and serves to draw tourists to the town’s harborside makeover.
 The tour is interesting, less so because of the yacht’s opulence and more so because of the lack of it.
-No expense was spared when it came to throwing lavish dinner parties for kings, presidents and celebrities, yet most of the 1950s-era furnishings look dowdy by anyone’s standards.
+No expense was spared when it came to throwing lavish dinner parties for kings, presidents, and celebrities, yet most of the 1950s-era furnishings look dowdy by anyone’s standards.
 The tour shares interesting details about life on board.
 The crew, for example, communicated with hand signals so as not to disturb the royal family.
-And the portholes were placed higher than normal so that no crew member might catch an immodest glimpse of the royal family in their cabins.
+And the portholes were placed higher than normal so that crew members could not catch immodest glimpses of members of the royal family in their cabins.